I am graduating with $14,958.28 in loans, including that whole dollar of interest.

 - 16 Real Work From Home Jobs That Pay Up To $75,000 Per Year

-Below are a few things I did to make sure I graduated with “little” in student loans.
-(Little is relative, for sure).
+Below are a few things I did to graduate with as little student loans as possible.

 1. Community College

 Before heading off to college, I enrolled in a local community college and paid only $94 per credit hour.